What's a fixed rate home loan?

 Can I fix part of my home loan?

 You can choose to fix all or part of your home loan.
-If you have:
+If you choose to fix part of your home loan, each loan split must have a minimum limit of $20,000.

 What happens to my redraw if I fix my rate?

-Access to redraw is not available on accounts in the fixed term.
-If you have additional funds in redraw that you want to access during the fixed term, you’ll need to transfer these funds to another account before fixing your loan account.
-That way you can continue to have access to these funds during the fixed term.
+Access to redraw is not available during the fixed term.
+If you have additional funds in redraw that you may need to access during the fixed term, you’ll need to transfer these funds to another account before fixing your loan account.

 If you make additional repayments while your account is fixed, you can’t access these funds during the fixed term.